bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - New Business
     - Sprint Demo agenda and metrics
     - DoD for Epics - James
-    - Business Infomration Update - Jyoti
+    - Business Information Update - Jyoti
     	- Jyoti to bring up Business Size and Legal Business Name(Would we allow clients typing ahead post the search results?)
     - BA OPS Rotation
-    - HOw are we tracking OPS ticket in a Sprint?
+    - How are we tracking OPS ticket in a Sprint?
 New Ones, Left behind ones?
+    - Is the PI on track?

 ----